moby/moby/docs/sources/reference/builder.md

 > the result; `CMD` does not execute anything at build time, but specifies
 > the intended command for the image.

+## META
+   META [JSON]

+ --The `META` instruction allows you to describe the image your Dockerfile is building.
+META Data has to be specified in the JSON format.
+This data can be retrieved using the docker inspect command

+META { "Description" : "This image is used to start the foobar executable", \
+       "vendor" : "ACME Products", \
+       "Version" : "1.0" }

+This is yielded from the API as well; from the output of `docker inspect [IMAGE]`, in the "Config" section, there is a "Description" element that corresponds to this string.

 ## EXPOSE

     EXPOSE <port> [<port>...]